 Undertake a landscape scale predator eradication and management programme across the Taranaki ring plain, including urban communities.
 The programme will target possums (building on the successful possum self-help and urban programmes), mustelids (ferrets, stoats & weasels), rats and feral cats.
 Years 1-3 will focus on the Waiwhakaiho catchment, around Mt Taranaki and urban areas across the region starting in New Plymouth.
-Different control techniques will be trialed in both the rural and urban landscape, including the eradication of possums.
+Different control techniques will be trialled in both the rural and urban landscape, including the eradication of possums.
+Continue to assess ecosystem sites within the region on a voluntary basis, in order to identify further key native ecosystems.